 Did you know the roof on your 4WD has a weight limit?
 I’ve lost count of the number of badly overloaded roof’s that I’ve seen while travelling around WA.
 Not only is it putting your vehicle and passengers at risk, it can void your insurance and cause serious problems in the event of an accident, or even be the cause of an accident in the first place.

-How do I know if I am overloaded?
+How do you know if you are overloaded?

 There are two things you need to consider when looking at the amount of weight on your roof racks.